Understanding Assisted Living: A Guide for Loved Ones

 Want to live in a community setting

-When it comes to choosing an assisted living facility for your loved one, there are a few key factors to consider:
+When it comes to choosing an assisted living community for your loved one, there are a few key factors to consider:

-Consider the location of the facility in relation to your loved one’s friends and family.
+Consider the location of the community in relation to your loved one’s friends and family.

-Make sure the facility offers the services your loved one needs.
+Make sure the community offers the services your loved one needs.

 Check the staff-to-resident ratio and ask about staff qualifications and training.